AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

 1. Nel campo **[!UICONTROL Tag]** , selezionare uno o più tag.
 Per aggiungere un tag personalizzato, digitate il nome del tag nella casella e premete **[!UICONTROL Invio]**.
 Il nuovo tag viene salvato in AEM.

-   YouTube richiede che i tag vengano pubblicati e che sia disponibile un collegamento a YouTube (se è possibile trovare un collegamento appropriato).
+   YouTube requires tags to publish and have a link to YouTube (if a suitable link can be found).
 Per creare i tag, è necessario disporre dell&#39;autorizzazione di scrittura per `/content/cq:tags/default` l&#39;archivio CRX.

 1. To provide a rating to the asset, tap the **[!UICONTROL Advanced]** tab and then tap the star at the appropriate position to assign the desired rating.

    ![valutazioni](assets/ratings.png)

    Il punteggio assegnato alla risorsa viene visualizzato in **[!UICONTROL Valutazioni]** personali.
 La valutazione media che la risorsa ricevuta dagli utenti che hanno valutato la risorsa viene visualizzata in **[!UICONTROL Valutazione]**.
-Inoltre, la suddivisione dei punteggi di rating che contribuiscono al punteggio medio è visualizzata in Disaggregazione **[!UICONTROL valutazione]**.
-Potete cercare le risorse in base alla media dei punteggi di valutazione.
+In addition, the breakup of the rating scores that contribute to the average rating score is displayed under **[!UICONTROL Rating Breakdown]**.
+You can search assets based on average rating scores.

-1. Per visualizzare le statistiche di utilizzo della risorsa, toccate la scheda **[!UICONTROL Approfondimenti]** .
+1. To view usage usage statistics for the asset, tap the **[!UICONTROL Insights]** tab.

-   Le statistiche di utilizzo includono quanto segue:
+   Usage statistics include the following:

-   * Numero di volte in cui la risorsa è stata visualizzata o scaricata.
+   * Number of times the asset was viewed or downloaded.
-   * Canali/dispositivi attraverso i quali è stata utilizzata la risorsa.
+   * Channels/devices through which the asset was used.
-   * Soluzioni creative in cui la risorsa è stata utilizzata di recente.
+   * Creative solutions where the asset was recently used.

    Per ulteriori dettagli, consulta [Informazioni approfondite](touch-ui-asset-insights.md)sulle risorse.